 Storage Tips

-- At room temperature: Consume the dish within 2 hours of cooking it.
+- At room temperature: Eat the Yam Porridge within two hours.

 Frequently Asked Questions